-What does Milly do as a civil engineer?
+What is a civil engineer?

-Milly works with other experts to manage flood risk to communities.
-As part of this, she designs drainage systems to stop water from building up, keeping people's houses safe and dry even after big storms.
-While doing this she ensures that her designs leave a minimal impact on the environment.
-In fact, Milly works with nature: from rivers and lakes, to trees protecting river banks to manage rainwater in storms.
+Civil engineers work with things such as bridges, roads, railways, sewers, buildings - everything that a community needs!
+Milly designs drainage systems to help divert water, keeping people's houses safe and dry, even after big storms.
+She ensures that her designs have a minimal impact on the environment.
+Milly works with nature: from rivers and lakes, to trees protecting river banks to manage rainwater in storms.